What Is The Unit Of Measurement For Resistance

 3. Cross-sectional Area: The resistance of a conductor is inversely proportional to its cross-sectional area.
 A thicker conductor will have lower resistance because it provides more pathways for electrons to flow.

 4. Temperature: For most materials, resistance increases with temperature.
 As temperature rises, atoms vibrate more vigorously, impeding the flow of electrons.
-However, some materials, like semiconductors, can exhibit decreased resistance with increasing temperature under certain conditions.
+That said, some materials, like semiconductors, can exhibit decreased resistance with increasing temperature under certain conditions.

 Resistance in Series and Parallel Circuits